 Reasons to Consider a Minivan as Your Tow Vehicle:

 - Minivans offer the highest capacity to carry people, while also providing more cargo room than SUVs.

-- They offer the most comfortable rides and have the best fuel efficiency compared to pickup trucks and SUVs.
+- They offer comfortable rides and some models are more fuel-efficient compared to similar-sized pickup trucks and SUVs.

 Other Important Features to Consider When Purchasing a Tow Vehicle:

 Does your vehicle have a towing option?
 Typically, this means your tow vehicle has advantageous features like a 7-pin trailer wiring harness, trailer brake controllers, and additional cooling for the engine and transmission.
 If this is offered as an option on your vehicle, we highly recommend you opt for it.
 Buying a version of your vehicle without it is a disadvantage, as it can be pricey to install in the aftermarket.
 In a truck, a towing option could also mean a better rear end ratio for a smoother towing experience.